Fever in Returning Travelers: Evaluation, Differential Diagnosis, and Treatment

 In the current environment, emergency medicine physicians are more likely than ever before to be asked to carry out the difficult task of evaluating and treating returned travelers presenting with febrile illness.
 As globalization of the world economy accelerates, people have more time and financial support for international business and more disposable income pleasure travel.
 Worldwide "adventure" travel is also a rapidly expanding pastime.

 These travelers are faced with immunization decisions that are becoming increasingly complex, and many are departing with inadequate immunoprophylaxis.
-The emergency department (ED) is often the first stop for evaluation.
+The physician’s office is often the first stop for evaluation.
 The goal of this article is to assist physicians in the management of the returned traveler with a febrile illness by increasing the understanding of pathogens involved, their geographic distribution, and presenting clinical signs.